smotti/cfengine-vacana/README.md

 * NCF is outdated and does to much with service approach
     * Just provide prebuild bundles with proper reporting
     * But provide the bundles that NCF and EFL have
+    * **NOTE: NCF framework has been updated recently**
 * EFL data driven approach is great but not flexible enough
 * Policies written in CFEs declarative language allow for better documentation
-* Lack of a good lightweight and simple to setup dashboard (see vacana dashboard for a solution)
+* Lack of a good lightweight and simple to setup dashboard (see to come)
 * Default masterfiles are bloated with enterprise stuff
 * Make it easier for beginners
 * Make it more DevOps friendly

+I still encourage everyone to take a look at the other frameworks/libs out there.
+Maybe they are a better fit then this one.

 ---